haeun161/Lightweight-Federated-Learning-based-Intrusion-Detection-for-the-Industrial-Internet-of-Things/README.md

 # Federated-Learning-based-Intrusion-Detection-for-the-Industrial-Internet-of-Things
-Lightweight Federated Learning-based Intrusion Detection for the Industrial Internet of Things
+Paper: Lightweight Federated Learning-based Intrusion Detection for the Industrial Internet of Things

 # Abstract
 With the exponential grow of IoT nodes, manufacturing and process industries are in-